SAMPLE FAQ: Milk pimples (blebs, blisters)

-Milk pimples are always found on the nipple face and are always white or creamy in colour.
+Milk pimples are found on the nipple face and are always white or cream-coloured.
 They can look like a flat patch or can be raised.
 They can be as small as 1 millimetre (1/16 inch) wide but occasionally they can be large enough to involve up to half of the nipple.
 Most pimples are about 2 millimetres (1/8 inches) wide.

 Milk pimples usually have a circular shape but some can be star-shaped or irregular.

-If a new pimple is opened, they may contain a cheese-like material.
-Rarely, the pimple contains stringy material.
+If a new pimple is opened, they often contain a cheese-like material.
+Rarely, the pimple contains sandy or stringy material.

 2) Changes over time